 Created by the National Council of State Boards of Nursing (NCSBN), the National Council Licensure Examination (NCLEX - PN) is the exam required for all nursing students to pass in order to become a Licensed Vocational Nurse (LVN) in the United States.
 Consequently, the questions focus on your ability to make decisions in various patient care scenarios under critical conditions.
 The NCLEX test requires that you understand the basic principles of nursing and apply this to different elements of patient safety management.

-With a 91% multi-year average NCLEX-PN exam pass rate from program inception,1 Stanbridge University strives to ensure that you are fully prepared to take the NCLEX-PN exam and get one step closer to becoming a Licensed Vocational Nurse (LVN).
+With a 93% NCLEX-PN exam pass rate in 2016,1 Stanbridge University gives you every opportunity to ensure that you are fully prepared to take the NCLEX-PN exam and get one step closer to becoming a Licensed Vocational Nurse (LVN).
 The Vocational Nurse program includes cumulative reviews and exit exams in Term 1, Term 2 and Term 3.
 Term 4 includes a comprehensive practice test, in addition to NCLEX licensure preparation with multiple standardized diagnostic exams.
 You will receive learning materials with 3,000 NCLEX examination practice questions, yours to keep.
 After graduation, Stanbridge University continues your exam preparation with online mentorship and subject-specific reviews and assessments while you wait for board authorization to take the test.

 Stanbridge University accepts applications for admission to our Vocational Nurse program on an open enrollment basis.
 To apply, please visit the Stanbridge University Portal to access the application form.
 Your Admissions Representative will provide you with details for each step.

 - Meet with your Admissions Representative for a personal tour of the campus.